Charter Members

 Shorthill, William Werner

-William Werner Shorthill was a charter member of the Juneau Men's Igloo.
+William Werner Shorthill was a charter member of the Pioneers of Alaska, Juneau Men's Igloo No. 6, and an early Alaska businessman and territorial official.

-Shorthill was born October 6, 1870 in Rockford Illinois to Thomas Andrew Shorthill and Sarah Elizabeth Werner.
+He was born on October 6, 1870, in Rockford, Illinois, the son of Thomas Andrew Shorthill and Sarah Elizabeth Werner.

 Strong, John Franklin Alexander